Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 Yes.
 The code for the website at http://mozilla.github.com/pdf.js is located in the "gh-pages" branch.
 You can clone it using `git clone -b gh-pages https://github.com/mozilla/pdf.js.git pdfjs-gh-pages` or download [the archive](https://github.com/mozilla/pdf.js/archive/gh-pages.zip).

 <a name="issue"></a>
-## PDF.js does not render my files right.
+## PDF.js does not render my files correctly.
 Can I report an issue?

 Yes.
 The issues are used to track both bugs filed by users and specific work items for developers.
 Try to file one issue per problem observed.